-It may only be January, but my diary is already filling up for Spring family photo shoots.
-Spring is one of my favourite times of the year for outdoor photographs – the blossom, daffodils and magnolia make a beautiful backdrop, and the weather makes being outside enjoyable again.
+Spring is a really wonderful time of the year for outdoor photographs – the blossom, daffodils and magnolia make a beautiful backdrop, and the weather makes being outside for longer periods enjoyable again.

-Regardless of the season the basics of dressing for a photo shoot still apply, and I wrote about these in my post on what to wear for an outdoor family photo shoot.
+Regardless of the season the basics of dressing for a photo shoot still apply, and I wrote about these in my guide to what to wear for an outdoor family photo shoot.
 In summary, the basic principles are: